rvsingh011/alien-invasion/ReadMe.md

 3. If more than one alien are found at the city.
 The City will be destroyed and all the alien names will be printed.
 4. Only 4 directions are valid, east west and north south.
 5. The city roads are two way path.
 If City X is connected to City Y, this implies city Y will also be connected to City X.
+6. The code autocompletes the paths for the cities so you may see infomation which is not diretly given by user but is implied.
+For example, If user just gives a link between the city X and Y, Automatically the link between city Y and X will be maade.